jobrouter/typo3-process/Documentation/Module/Index.rst

 Create a step link
 ------------------

-To create a new step link, click the :guilabel:`+ Add step link` button in the module header, which opens a form.
-Alternatively, you can use the :guilabel:`Create new step link` button.
+To create a new step link, click the :guilabel:`Create new step link` link in a configured process link, which opens a form.

 .. figure:: /Images/create-step-link-general.png
    :alt: Create a step link (General)